-5.0 Investigations
+5. INVESTIGATIONS

-- 5.1 The purpose of an investigation is for us to establish a fair and balanced view of the facts relating to any disciplinary allegations against you, before deciding whether to proceed with a disciplinary hearing.
+- The purpose of an investigation is for us to establish a fair and balanced view of the facts relating to any disciplinary allegations against you, before deciding whether to proceed with a disciplinary hearing.
 The amount of investigation required will depend on the nature of the allegations and will vary from case to case.
 It may involve interviewing and taking statements from you and any witnesses, and/or reviewing relevant documents.
 Your Line Manager will normally investigate and will set out a provisional timetable for the investigation, which will be communicated to all parties.
 The investigation will be thorough, impartial and objective.
-We reserve the ability to appoint an independent third party to investigate the allegations made. - 5.2 Investigative interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until after a disciplinary hearing has been held. - 5.3 You will be given written notice of the date, time and place of the investigative hearing, where it is appropriate to do so.
-You have the right to bring an appropriate companion to an investigative interview.
-You must co-operate fully and promptly in any investigation.
+We reserve the ability to appoint an independent third party to investigate the allegations made. - 5.2 Investigative interviews are solely for the purpose of fact-finding and no decision on disciplinary action will be taken until after a disciplinary hearing has been held. - 5.3 You have the right to bring a companion to an investigative interview.
+You must cooperate fully and promptly in any investigation.
 This will include informing us of the names of any relevant witnesses, disclosing any relevant documents to us and attending investigative interviews if required.